 So far, 18 students have completed the program, with some going on to jobs at restoration facilities, museums and automotive action houses.

-The curriculum starts with basic painting and structural repairs common to all cars, but goes on to include woodworking, upholstery, automotive research, custom machining/fabrication/welding, and antique mechanical and electrical systems.
+The curriculum starts with basic painting and structural repairs common to all cars but goes on to include woodworking, upholstery, automotive research, custom machining/fabrication/welding, and antique mechanical and electrical systems.
+For students wanting to try their way with vintage cars for themselves, they can do so by searching with terms like “sheet metal fabrication near me” and acquire the materials needed.

 Students work on cars built between 1900 and 1975 at Penn College labs, which feature a frame straightening area, mechanical repair, nonstructural repair, metal working and three down-draft spray booths for refinishing.